frangrit/frangrit.github.io/projects.md

 ## ➕ n+1

 n+1 is an organization with a magazine at its center, from which other projects and publications emerge.
 The website sidelined the group’s projects and publications, and privileged the non-subscriber by offering over ten years of meticulously crafted content for free.
-I worked with n+1’s designer, Dan O. Williams (yes, my husband), to completely revamp the site strategy and update the visual design.
+I worked with n+1’s designer to completely revamp the site strategy and update the visual design.
 We reconfigured the site as a subscription based, paywalled platform, establishing a content hierarchy that highlights magazine subscriptions and books, with a clear distinction between these and other content.
 Visually, the site continues to reflect the design sensibility of the print magazine, recontextualized as a responsive, device-agnostic digital platform.

 {:.links}
 - [nplusonemag.com](http://nplusonemag.com) →